elavallee13/Timed_Quiz_API02/README.md

 This quiz is designed to be run in any modern web browser.

 Authors
-This quiz was created by [Eric Lavallee], a student at the UT Coding Bootcamp learn skills such as CSS, HTML, and JavaScript.
+This quiz was created by Eric Lavallee, a student at the UT Coding Bootcamp learn skills such as CSS, HTML, and JavaScript.

 Acknowledgments
 Thanks to the following resources, I was able to successfully complete this challenge: